So what happens in

 who pay-to-play instead of working for free or for nothing

-actually have negative authority
+actually have negative authority and

-and negative influence.
-Basically they are
+negative influence.
+Basically they are giving money to

 ladder for as long as possible.
 The more promoting work they do